boras17/EasyHttp/README.md

 ```java
 TextBodyProvider textBodyProvider = new TextBodyProvider("some text");
 ```
-When you create request you can send it to server by calling send or sendAsync method which is provided by EasyClient.
-First parameter of method send/sendAsync is EasyHttpRequest object and second one is BodyHandler:
+When you create request you can send it to server by calling send or sendAsync httpMethod which is provided by EasyClient.
+First parameter of httpMethod send/sendAsync is EasyHttpRequest object and second one is BodyHandler:

 Now it is time to handle response from server.
 For handling responses you can use EasyHttpResponse class:
 ```java